AckerlyXu/heima/articles/media-services/media-services-dotnet-encode-with-media-encoder-standard.md

 ---
-title: Encode an asset with Media Encoder Standard using .NET | Microsoft Docs
+title: Encode an asset with Media Encoder Standard using .NET | Azure
 description: This topic shows how to use .NET to encode an asset using Media Encoder Strandard.
 services: media-services
 documentationcenter: ''